caerri/blog/README.md

 <!--
 	NOTE: This repository is a copy of the GoRails tutorial "Build a Blog with Rails 7" used for learning and experimentation.
-It is not intended to be published with secrets or local database files.

-	Intentionally ignored/omitted files (see .gitignore):
-	- Local DB files (SQLite) and DB journals
-	- `config/master.key` and any credential keys
-	- `log/`, `tmp/`, and runtime PID/socket files
-	- `storage/` uploads and compiled asset outputs
-	- Editor configs, node_modules, and vendor/bundle
 -->

 # README